Explore the Jorvik Group

 Our Admissions area is a flat smooth surface with a lower desk area to the right as you enter.
 There is a lift that will take you to the start of your visit.

-Our ride consists of moving capsules that transport visitors around to enjoy the sight, sounds and smells.
+Our ride consists of moving capsules that transport visitors around to enjoy the sight, sounds and smells of Jorvik.
 One of the capsules is fitted with a modified space for wheelchair users to enjoy the ride without having to leave your wheelchair.
 Once you are inside the attraction, a member of our Technical team will come and talk to you about experiencing the ride and will escort you to the boarding point to provide assistance.

 Please note that large electric wheelchairs can sometimes struggle to get on our ride but we do have our own manual wheelchair which you can transfer into if you are able.